akkadotnet/Akka.Persistence.Sql/README.md

       # But in most cases 2-4 is a safe bet.
       parallelism = 3

-      #If a batch is larger than this number,
+      # If a batch is larger than this number,
-      #Plugin will utilize Linq2db's
+      # Plugin will utilize Linq2db's
-      #Default bulk copy rather than row-by-row.
+      # Default bulk copy rather than row-by-row.
-      #Currently this setting only really has an impact on
+      # Currently this setting only really has an impact on
-      #SQL Server and IBM Informix (If someone decides to test that out)
+      # SQL Server and IBM Informix (If someone decides to test that out)
-      #SQL Server testing indicates that under this number of rows, (or thereabouts,)
+      # SQL Server testing indicates that under this number of rows, (or thereabouts,)
-      #MultiRow is faster than Row-By-Row.
+      # MultiRow is faster than Row-By-Row.
       max-row-by-row-size = 100

-      #Only set to TRUE if unit tests pass with the connection string you intend to use!
+      # Only set to TRUE if unit tests pass with the connection string you intend to use!
-      #This setting will go away once https://github.com/linq2db/linq2db/issues/2466 is resolved
+      # This setting will go away once https://github.com/linq2db/linq2db/issues/2466 is resolved
       use-clone-connection = false

       tables.journal {
-        #if delete-compatibility-mode is true, both tables are created
+        # If delete-compatibility-mode is true, both tables are created
-        #if delete-compatibility-mode is false, only journal table will be created.
+        # If delete-compatibility-mode is false, only journal table will be created.
         auto-init = true

         table-name = "journal"
         metadata-table-name = "journal_metadata"

-        #If you want to specify a schema for your tables, you can do so here.
+        # If you want to specify a schema for your tables, you can do so here.
         schema-name = null

         column-names {